nofitnessforpurpose/TopSlotDataPack/README.md

 |  64K	|        |   X   |           |
 | 128K	|        |   X   |     X     |

-In summary supported are 8 to 64 K Linear Data Packs, or devices emulating these pack addressing schemes.
-There is no inherent limit to the size which is only problematic for random access use.
+The system supports 8K to 64K Linear Data Packs, and data pack devices that emulate these addressing schemes.
+While there is no inherent limit to the data pack size other than imposed by the operating system.
+Paged packs are generally more suitable for random access scenarios and are not supported at this time.

 ### 32K Linear & Paged Data Packs
 Example 32K Data Pack Configuration is shown in the image below.